 The 2009 influenza pandemic was mild compared to previous pandemics like the one in 1918-19.
 The CDC estimated there were more than 60 million cases in the U.S. and 12,469 deaths directly attributable to the 2009 H1N1 “swine flu” virus.54

 Can influenza cause injury and/or death?

-Official estimates of annual influenza-associated deaths in the United States have varied widely during the last half century.58 59 In the past, the CDC has estimated between 3,000 and 49,000 influenza-related deaths occur every year in the U.S., but the actual number is unknown because influenza-related deaths for persons over age 18 are not required to be reported to the CDC.60 61 62 In 2016, the CDC updated their numbers and estimated that influenza-associated deaths between 2010-2011 and 2013-2014 averaged between a low of 12,000 and a high of 56,000.63 However, the CDC also acknowledged that the number of persons in the U.S. die who die every year from influenza-related complications is unknown.64
+Official estimates of annual influenza-associated deaths in the United States have varied widely during the last half century.58 59 In the past, the CDC has estimated between 3,000 and 49,000 influenza-related deaths occur every year in the U.S., but the actual number is unknown because influenza-related deaths for persons over age 18 are not required to be reported to the CDC.60 61 62 In 2020, the CDC updated their numbers and estimated that influenza-associated deaths between 2010 and 2019 averaged between a low of 12,000 and a high of 61,000.63 However, the CDC also acknowledged that the actual number of persons in the U.S. who die every year from influenza-related complications is unknown.64

 The impact of influenza-related illness on people also varies widely.
 A 2014 study published in The Lancet found that three-quarters of people confirmed with seasonal and pandemic influenza were asymptomatic, meaning they showed no symptoms of illness at all.69 70 People who do not show symptoms of influenza Illness, whether they have been vaccinated or not, can still transmit infection to others.71

-However, for some people who get influenza, serious complications develop and can be life-threatening.
+For some people who get influenza, however, serious complications develop and can be life-threatening.
 These complications may include bacterial pneumonia, ear infections, sinus infections, dehydration, sepsis, and worsening of chronic medical conditions, such as congestive heart failure, asthma, or diabetes.72

 Who is at highest risk for getting influenza?